doctogon/Weather-Website/README.md

 # Weather Website

-a weather app using APIs
+The *most stunning* weather app known to mankind (WIP) Powered by APIs

+- not a serious project